d-rec/drec-origin/docs/usage_guide/api-user-manual.md

 ## DREC API User Manual - UI

 ### Step 1.
-Admin create:
+Admin create

 The super admin will be created by default when the migrations running in our api end.

 ### Step 2.
-After Admin login, admin can create or use existing ACLModule name with crdul permission:
+After Admin login, admin can create or use existing ACLModule name with crdul permission

 **1. Migration update:**